Call Today | 888.828.7087

 Of course, recovering from an acute illness varies depending on an individual’s age and overall health.

-An influenza virus causes the stomach flu or stomach virus.
+An influenza virus causes the stomach flu, also called the stomach virus.
 The most common culprits include norovirus, rotavirus, and adenovirus.

 Food poisoning occurs when harmful pathogens such as bacteria, viruses, parasites, or toxins contaminate food, beverages, and drinking water.
 An individual consumes the contaminated food and becomes ill.
 An outbreak occurs when many people consume contaminated food or drink.